The Lowery's and The War Between The States

 Organized March 22, 1862 at Mimms Crossroads as Company K

 28th Infantry.
 Originally known as Company "E".
-Shown in

 some documents as Company "C".